#include

 directive, it became important to separate code into header files and implementation files to keep compile times down.

-With modules, that is no longer a factor.
-However, many will still want to implement this separation for code organization reasons.
+With modules, compile times are a less important consideration.
+However, many will still want to maintain this separation for code organization reasons.

 import <string>;